globalbibletools/gbt/docs/env.md

 `ORIGIN` - The origin to use when generate URLs that point to the api server.

+`TEST_EMAIL` - The email address to send all emails to in development.

 ## Web

 `API_URL` (required) - The URL to send API requests to.